shreddd/newt-2.0/README.md

 You can implement authentication at two levels:

+### 1. Authenticate an entire view
-1: In the views.py function for a given API resource.
-You can change the implementing view to inherit from AuthJSONRestView instead of JSONRestView.
+In the views.py function for a given API resource, you can change the implementing view to inherit from AuthJSONRestView instead of JSONRestView.

 eg. In the store adapter views.py file, you will need to change
 ```python